 How Retail Traders Avoid Whipsaw Trades

-The stock did not move up strongly after that High Frequency Traders action because volume was weaker, near or below its moving average line after the one day volume spike.
+The stock did not move up strongly after that High Frequency Traders HFT action because stock Volume was weaker, near or below its moving average line after the one day stock Volume spike.

 The second blue arrow points to the last candlestick which is an Engulfing White.
-However see that volume is dropping well below the Volume indicator moving average.
+However, see that stock Volume is dropping well below the stock Volume Indicator Moving Average.

 This is a warning that this stock lacks sufficient buyers.
-In addition the Balance of Power indicator in the bottom chart window is showing a red bar as price moves up.
-This is a divergence pattern indicating a giant or large fund is rotating slowly and carefully out of this stock without affecting price.
+In addition, the Balance of Power indicator in the bottom chart window is showing a red bar as price action moves up.
+This is a divergence pattern indicating a giant Buy Side Institution is rotating slowly and carefully out of this stock without affecting price.

-Often an Engulfing White aka Bullish Engulfing candlestick pattern is commonly used for entries, but because a volume indicator reveals weak candlestick patterns this example shows it is not a buy signal by itself.
-Look at price for two days prior to that candlestick forming, and see that the stock had two reversal candles as indicated by the short red arrow, where sellers attempted to sell the stock down.
-However buyers moved in triggered by the support from the highs indicated by the lower red line, which is a technical bounce area for this stock.
-A giant or large fund is selling while smaller lots are buying, and this weighs the Balance of Power to the downside.
-The Engulfing White represents about a 1 point gain, which is minuscule given the risk to reward ratio and the price of this stock.
+Often Engulfing White Candlesticks also known as Bullish Candlestick Patterns are commonly used for entries, but because stock Volume reveals weak candlestick patterns, this example shows it is not a buy signal by itself.
+Look at price action for two days prior to that candlestick forming, and see that the stock had two reversal candlesticks as indicated by the short red arrow, where sellers attempted to sell the stock down.
+However, buyers moved in triggered by the support from the highs indicated by the lower red line, which is a technical bounce area for this stock.
+A giant Buy Side Institution is selling while smaller lots are buying, and this weighs the Balance of Power indicator to the downside.
+The Engulfing White represents about a 1 point gain, which is minuscule given the Risk-to-Reward Ratio and the price of this stock.

-In chart example #2 below the following day the stock forms an indecision day candlestick, rising slightly above the previous high and settling back to the close with much lower volume.
+In candlestick chart example #2 below the following day the stock forms an indecision day candlestick, rising slightly above the previous high and settling back to the close with much lower stock Volume.

-In chart example #3 below which shows the next day, the stock moves up about 1 point again on rising volume but with more rotation shown by the red bars in the Balance Of Power.
+In candlestick chart example #3 which shows the next day the stock moves up about 1 point, again on rising stock Volume but with more Dark Pool Quiet Rotation™ shown by the red bars in the Balance of Power indicator.
 The stock moves up to the weak resistance level as shown by the red middle line, but pulls back before the close of the day as indicated by the wick on the candlestick.
-Remember that a volume indicator reveals weak candlestick patterns, and see that volume is still below its average.
+Remember that stock Volume reveals weak candlestick patterns, and see that stock Volume is still below its average.

 Martha Stokes CMT

-TechniTrader technical analysis using a TC2000 chart, courtesy of Worden Bros.
+TechniTrader technical analysis using TC2000 charts, courtesy of Worden Bros.